Addington v. Texas

 Addington v.
-Texas, 441 U.S. 418 (1979), was a landmark decision of the US Supreme Court that set the standard for involuntary commitment for treatment by raising the burden of proof required to commit persons for psychiatric treatment from the usual civil burden of proof of "preponderance of the evidence" to "clear and convincing evidence".
+Texas, 441 U.S. 418 (1979), is a landmark decision of the US Supreme Court that set the standard for involuntary commitment for treatment by raising the burden of proof required to commit persons for psychiatric treatment from the usual civil burden of proof of "preponderance of the evidence" to "clear and convincing evidence".

 Background

 Before Frank Addington was arrested on the misdemeanor charge of "assault threat" against his mother, Addington's mother filed a petition with the court, in accordance with Texas law, requesting that Addington be indefinitely involuntarily committed to a state psychiatric hospital.
 Addington had a long history of mental and emotional problems and past psychiatric hospitalizations.
 The state trial court issued jury instructions that the decision be based on "clear, unequivocal and convincing evidence" that Addington was mentally ill and that hospitalization was required for his own welfare and the welfare of others.
 The jury found that Addington was mentally ill and required hospitalization.
 Thereupon the trial court ordered his indefinite commitment.
 He was indefinitely committed to Austin State Hospital.

 However, Addington appealed to the Texas Court of Appeals, based on the argument the court should have used the "beyond a reasonable doubt" standard of proof.
 The appeals court reversed, agreeing with Addington.
 The Texas Supreme Court then reversed the Court of Appeals' decision, reinstating the trial court's orders.
 It concluded that the standard of proof of the preponderance of the evidence satisfied due process in a civil commitment proceeding.

 Addington then appealed to the U.S. Supreme Court on a writ of certiorari.